A Survey of AI-Generated Video Evaluation: Alignment with Human Perception

-\textbf{Pearson Linear Correlation Coefficient (PLCC)} \textbf{P}earson \textbf{L}inear \textbf{C}orrelation \textbf{C}oefficient is a statistical measure that quantifies the strength and direction of the linear relationship between two continuous variables.
-Developed by Karl Pearson, it assumes that the relationship between the variables is linear and both variables are normally distributed.
-The coefficient value ranges from -1 to +1, where +1 indicates a perfect positive linear relationship, -1 indicates a perfect negative linear relationship, and 0 suggests no linear relationship.
-It is formulated as:
+\textbf{Pearson Linear Correlation Coefficient (PLCC)} quantifies the strength and direction of the linear relationship between two continuous variables.
+The coefficient ranges from -1 to +1, where +1 indicates a perfect positive linear relationship, -1 indicates a perfect negative linear relationship, and 0 suggests no linear relationship:

-where $o_i$ and $q_i$ represent the subjective opinion score and the nonlinear-fitted objective score for the $i$-th video, $\bar{o}$ and $\bar{q}$ indicate the mean values of all $o_i$ and $q_i$ scores.
-It is widely used in various fields such as science, economics, and social sciences to assess how one variable changes in relation to another.
-However, it is sensitive to outliers and should only be used when a linear relationship is expected.
+where $o_i$ and $q_i$ are the subjective opinion score and nonlinear-fitted objective score for the $i$-th video, and $\bar{o}$ and $\bar{q}$ are their mean values.
+PLCC is sensitive to outliers and should be used when a linear relationship is expected.

-\textbf{Root Mean Square Error (RMSE)} \textbf{R}oot \textbf{M}ean \textbf{S}quare \textbf{E}rror is a commonly used metric to measure the difference between predicted and actual values in a dataset.
-It provides an indication of the magnitude of prediction errors by calculating the square root of the average of the squared differences between predicted and observed values.
-The formula for RMSE is:
+\textbf{Root Mean Square Error (RMSE)} measures the magnitude of prediction errors by calculating the square root of the average squared differences between predicted and observed values:

-where $q_i$ represents the observed values, ${o}_i$ the predicted values, and $N$ the number of data points.
-RMSE is sensitive to large errors due to the squaring process, making it particularly useful when large deviations from the expected values are of greater concern.
-A lower RMSE value indicates better model performance and a closer fit between predictions and actual outcomes.
-RMSE is widely used in regression models and forecasting, helping to evaluate the accuracy and reliability of a model's predictions.
+where $q_i$ represents the observed values and $o_i$ the predicted values.
+RMSE is sensitive to large errors due to the squaring process, making it useful when large deviations are of greater concern.

-\textbf{Mean Absolute Error (MAE)} \textbf{M}ean \textbf{A}bsolute \textbf{E}rror is a widely used metric in regression analysis to measure the average magnitude of errors between predicted and actual values without considering their direction.
-It is calculated as:
+\textbf{Mean Absolute Error (MAE)} measures the average magnitude of errors without considering their direction:

-where $N$ represents the number of data points.
-Unlike Root Mean Square Error (RMSE), MAE does not give extra weight to large errors, as it simply takes the absolute value of the residuals, making it less sensitive to outliers.
-This makes MAE a more robust and interpretable measure of overall prediction accuracy, especially in cases where all errors are treated with equal importance.
-A lower MAE value indicates better model performance.
-It is commonly used in various fields, such as machine learning, time series analysis, and economics, to assess the accuracy of predictive models.
+Unlike RMSE, MAE does not give extra weight to large errors, making it less sensitive to outliers and more interpretable when all errors should be treated with equal importance.